 Keep your dog calm and cool (air conditioning) and do not exercise your dog.
 Until all signs of vomiting and diarrhea have passed and he/she is eating and drinking normally.

 Can I Give Pepto Bismol to My Dog Safely?

 The bottom line is yes, you can administer Pepto Bismol to a dog safely.
 Use an empty syringe to deliver the liquid and watch to see if your dog appears to get better or worse.

 When giving Pepto Bismol, make sure there’s no artificial sweetener (xylitol, for example) because these are thought to be toxic to dogs.

 The general dosing guide for pepto bismol in dogs is 10 mg per pound.
 Side effects include darkened stool.
 Darkened stool is temporary, but it may disguise any signs of actual blood in the stool.

 At the end of the day, we want our dogs to be safe, healthy, and happy.
 If your dog has an upset stomach and a bout of vomiting and diarrhea, there’s generally nothing to worry about.
 However, when symptoms persist and combine other signs of illness, it might be time to call the veterinarian.

 You know your dog better than anybody else so trust your instincts!
-An unnecessary call to the veterinarian is always a better option than not getting their at all.

 I hope you were able to get useful information from this post.
 Please take a second and share this post.